A New Look for the American: Cincinnati Basketball

 This Cincinnati basketball team is not one plagued by transfers.
 However, a lot of talent was lost due to graduation.
 This team was more mature team having 4 graduates.
 This list includes Trevon Scott, Chris McNeal, Jarron and Jaevin Cumberland.
 Three of those graduates were leaders and starters last year.
 Trevon Scott’s growth was a spectacle in his final year and makes his graduating a bittersweet departure.
 In Scott’s senior year, he was named AAC defensive player of the year, most improved player, and first team all AAC.
 The team also had 1 player leave the team in Jaume Sorolla.
 Then two players decide to transfer.
 These players included Prince Toyambi, who had a medical redshirt, and transferred to Georgia Southern.
 The other player was Trevor Moore who transferred to Morgan State.

 The ability of John Brannen, head coach of the Cincinnati men’s basketball team, to recruit and coach has led the team to three consecutive regular season titles.
 With his leadership the team is hopeful, however, are nervous they could lose two players in Keith Williams and Chris Vogt.
 These two players have declared for the NBA Draft, but have a chance to withdrawal as neither has signed with an agent.
 Both players are very talented, but are not players whose stats jump off the page.
-Of the two, Vogt has a better shot of going pro, as he averaged 11 points and 6 rebounds.
 Losing a majority of the starting minutes from the Cumberland Cousins and potentially Williams, the team has adjusted focusing primarily on recruiting guards.
 Chris Vogt announced his return to Cincinnati nearing the end of July.

 As I eluded to before, the first player Cincinnati men’s basketball landed from the transfer portal was Rapolas Ivanauskas.
 In 2019, he was AP Honorable Mention All-American and Patriot League Player of the Year.
-This big man will make this team very good especially if Vogt does withdrawal from the NBA Draft.
+This big man will make this team very good.
 Having those two big men playing inside could cause some serious issues for the players going into the paint.
 He is immediately eligible to play because he is a graduate transfer.
 The ability to potentially play Ivanauskas and Vogt makes this team very big and very talented.

 David DeJulius was the next player to join the team, however, he will likely have to sit out a year unless he can get an NCAA waiver.
 DeJulius is coming from Michigan which is the cause for his forced sit out.
 He was an ESPN Top 100 prospect in high school, but did not get a lot of minutes at the University of Michigan in his first season.
 DeJulius stats in his last year as a Wolverine, he came off the bench averaged almost 21 minutes scoring 7 points per game.
 He shot 41.7% from the field and 36.1% from 3.
 DeJulius is a good all around scorer, but also has great court vision.
 He will fit in with the Cincinnati Bearcats as he is a hard worker.